Virasoro constraints on moduli of sheaves and vertex algebras: Virasoro constraints

 \end{enumerate} \begin{remark} The operator $\bL_{-1}=\bR_{-1}$ plays a special role and has a particularly nice geometric interpretation in terms of $\BG_m$--gerbes over $M_{\alpha}$ which we describe in Lemma \ref{lem: translationdualr-1}. \end{remark}

 The operators $\{\bL_k\}_{k\geq -1}$ satisfy the Virasoro bracket relations

+where the bracket denotes the usual commutator of operators $[X,Y]=X\circ Y-Y\circ X$.
 This was noted in \cite{moop}; for a detailed proof see \cite[Proposition 2.10]{bree}.
 The unusual constant factor $(\ell-k)$, instead of $(k-\ell)$, suggests that there might be another set of more natural Virasoro operators to which $\{\bL_k\}_{k\geq -1}$ are dual.
 This observation is made into a precise statement in Theorem \ref{thm: duality}.